-Sending time-sensitive materials out too late or encountering last-minute problems with your direct mailer can lead to wasted money on failed campaigns.
-To help you avoid this, we’ve put together some direct mail timing tips.
+Sending time-sensitive materials out too late can hurt your response rates.
+And encountering last-minute problems with your direct mailer can lead to unexpected delays.
+To help you avoid these issues, we’ve put together some direct mail timing tips.
 They’ll help you make sure your direct mail hits mailboxes at the right time for maximum effect.

 Anticipate Your Busy Seasons

 You probably know when your busy times are, but you might not know that you should mail to prospects way before your busy season even starts.
 Sending mail well in advance helps you avoid last-minute marketing when you’re at your busiest.
 Not to mention the added bonus of beating your competition to your prospects’ mailboxes.

 Effectively timing your direct mail is easy.
 If you get busy during the summer, ramp up your marketing efforts during the winter and spring.
 On the other hand, if business increases over the winter, get your mail in front of prospects during the summer and fall.